(xx) Provisions, contingent liabilities and contingent assets

 The Company measures the expected credit loss of trade receivables based on historical trend, industry practices and the business environment in which the entity operates, accordingly, provision is created.

 Financial assets are written off when there is no reasonable expectation of recovery, such as a debtor failing to engage in a repayment plan with the Company.
 Where loans or receivables have been written off, the Company continues to engage in enforcement activity to attempt to recover the receivable due.
-Where recoveries are made, these are recognized as income in the statement of profit and loss.
+Where recoveries are made, these are recognised as income in the statement of profit and loss.

 Bank balances and deposits are held with only high rated banks and majority of other security deposits are placed majorly with government agencies.

 Liquidity risk is the risk that the Company may not be able to meet its present and future cash and collateral obligations on time or at reasonable prices.
 The Company’s objective is to maintain optimum levels of liquidity and to ensure that funds are available for use as per requirement.
-The liquidity risk principally arises from obligations on account of following financial liabilities viz. trade payables and other financial liabilities.

 The table below summarises the maturity profile of the Company’s financial liabilities based on contractual undiscounted payments at each reporting date:

 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risk comprises two types of risk: Foreign currency risk and price risk.
-The company’s exposure to market risk is primarily on account of foreign currency exchange rate risk.
+The Company's exposure to market risk is primarily on account of foreign currency exchange rate risk.

 (i) Foreign currency risk